Wealden District: Geography

 Wealden District covers two main upland areas: the section of the High Weald within East Sussex; and the eastern end of the South Downs, between which lies the Vale of Sussex, the lowlands of which are named the Pevensey Levels.
 The River Ouse, some of the tributaries of which originate in the district, is the border with the Lewes District; and the River Cuckmere is wholly in Wealden.
 The district's coastline to the English Channel to the south is interrupted by Eastbourne.
 The River Rother rises on the Weald and flows easterly to the east of Rye Bay.

 The Wealden basin contains significant reserves of shale oil, totalling 4.4 billion barrels of oil in Wealden and surrounding areas according to a 2014 study, which then Business and Energy Minister Michael Fallon said "will bring jobs and business opportunities" and significantly help with UK energy self-sufficiency.
-Fracking in the area is required to achieve these objectives, which has been opposed by environmental groups.
+Fracking in the area has been opposed by environmental groups, due to concerns over sustainability, safety and economic viability.

 At the 2011 census the district had the highest proportion of home ownership of the 37 local authorities in Surrey, Sussex and Kent.